viamrobotics/docs/docs/components/sensor/_index.md

 ---

 A *sensor* is a device that can measure information about the outside world.
-Implementing a sensor component on your robot allows the information the sensor measures to be sent to the computer controlling the robot.
+Adding a sensor component to your robot allows the information the sensor measures to be sent to the computer controlling the robot.

 Most robots with a sensor need at least the following hardware: